 The standard blood test to evaluate DHEA status is one that measures DHEA sulfate levels (dehydroepiandrosterone sulfate or DHEA-S).
 The DHEA-S is calculated in micrograms per deciliter (µg/dL) of blood.
-A DHEA-S blood test may be taken three to six weeks after initiating a DHEA supplementation regimen to help determine optimal dosing.
+A DHEA-S blood test may be taken three to six weeks after initiating DHEA to help determine optimal dosing.
 DHEA testing may save you money if it shows you can take less DHEA to maintain youthful DHEA serum levels.

 DHEA often gets marketed as a “muscle builder” to men.
 As a muscle building supplement in young healthy men, DHEA is essentially worthless, and high intakes may in fact be counter–productive to gaining muscle as high doses also cause an increase in estrogen and the effects on testosterone are minimal.
 Studies have been conflicting in this area at best, and most “real world” users report no improvements in strength, muscle mass, etc from using DHEA.